 Introduce us to your group!

-Is your group looking for a local cause to get involved?
+Is your group looking for a local cause to get involved with?
 Does your organization or business encourage groups to be hands on for good in the community?
 Is your youth group planning a food or coat drive?
 Are you looking for an opportunity to engage on the front lines of our streets?
 We welcome adult and youth groups who want to become involved on a regular basis with NightShift or are looking for a one-off visit to Whalley in Surrey, BC.
 Tell us a little about your group and we will help you fit right in.

 Help us help you find the best fit

 Let us know when your group is thinking of dropping by for a one-time visit.
 We’ll arrange for a short introduction, any visitor requirements and plug you in – whether you’re interested in supporting evening outreach or helping out during the day.
 Perhaps your group is interested in participating on a regular basis?
 In this case we’ll make arrangements for you to come alongside an existing team initially and maybe – when the time is right – you may want to take on an evening of your own!
-We encourage each person to attend our volunteer training program.
+We encourage each person to attend our volunteer orientation and training program.
 Individuals may register online for one of our monthly Welcome Nights to find out more, or sign up for our in-depth FORGE training program, or we can book a special group training session if you have at least 15 participants in your group.
 Please contact our Volunteer Services team with any questions you may have.

 Ways for you to get involved